WolfCipher/GraphicsTown/README.md

 # CS599 Portfolio Project
 For this project, I created a graphics town.
-In my graphics town, there are all four seasons.
+In my graphics town, each of the four seasons has its own quarter of the town.

 Some things of note include:
 - I created my own fragment and vertex shaders.